open-neuromorphic/snn-book/topics/1_3_encdec.md

 information from spikes, we decode them.
 Similar to encoding, there are multiple decoding approaches that can broadly categorised in two: **Rate Decoding** and **Temporal Decoding**; in this chapter, we will discuss them both.

+## Introduce the concept of spike generators here.
+Note that the spike generators are mere *programming constructs* (that follow a desired implementation) to generate spikes and stimulate the connected neuron(s).
+We will learn about a popular spike generator called **Poisson Encoder** later in the Chapter [1.3](./1_3_encdec.md)